 until combined.
 Add the butter and process until the mixture resembles coarse

-necessary, add the remaining water.
+dough.)
+If necessary, add more water.

-Turn the dough onto your
+Turn your dough onto your work surface,

 After the dough has chilled sufficiently,

-place on a lightly floured surface, and roll into a
+place on a lightly floured surface.

-13 inch (33 cm) circle.
+12 inch (30 cm) circle.
 (To prevent the

 pastry from sticking to the counter and to ensure uniform thickness, keep